jlsalmon/modesti/README.md

 - a new [Milestone] is created, in order to assign issues from the backlog to it

-To release a new version clone this project and run locally: `./gradlew release` (note that you will need to set `artifactoryUser` and `artifactoryPassword` in your ~/.gradle/gradle.properties)
+To release a new version clone this project and run locally: `./gradlew release`

 The actual publishing of the stable release is done by GitLab [Pipelines].
 Therefore it is important to check, if the triggered [Pipelines] are passing successfully.